Delta atracotoxin

-Delta atracotoxin (δ-ACTX-Ar1, robustoxin, or robustotoxin) is a low-molecular-weight neurotoxic polypeptide found in the venom of the Sydney funnel-web spider (Atrax robustus).
+Delta atracotoxin (δ-ACTX-Ar1, robustoxin, or robustotoxin) is a low-molecular mass neurotoxic polypeptide found in the venom of the Sydney funnel-web spider (Atrax robustus).

 Delta atracotoxin produces potentially fatal neurotoxic symptoms in primates, by slowing the inactivation of sodium ion channels in autonomic and motor neurons.
-In the spiders' intended insect prey, the toxin exerts this same activity upon potassium and calcium ion channels.
+In the spiders' intended insect prey, the toxin exerts this same activity upon calcium ion channels.

 The structure of atracotoxin comprises a core beta region with a cystine knot motif, a feature seen in other neurotoxic polypeptides.

 History

 Since 1927, records are kept of envenomations of humans by the Sydney funnel-web spider, and 14 deaths have been reported in medical literature between 1927 and 1981, when the antivenom became available.
 In all cases in which the sex of the spider was determined, death occurred after a bite from a male spider.

 Structure

 Delta atracotoxin is a 42-residue peptide toxin with the chemical formula C206H313N59O59S9.
 The amino acid sequence of delta atracotoxin is unusual in that it contains three consecutive cysteine residues at positions 14–16.
 The amino acid sequence of delta atracotoxin is: